Recently I polled my readers on their top struggles with running. And today I’m answering your top questions about strength exercises.

 - Before every run, complete a dynamic warm-up routine (like the Mattock Warm-up)

-- After every run, complete a strength routine (choose one from below)
+- After every run, complete a series of strength exercises for runners (choose a routine below)

 - If you want to lift heavier weights in the gym, that can be done twice per week